 What to Expect on Move-in Day

-Moving in to college is an exciting time but it can also be stressful.
-At Duquesne we want your move-in experience to be a positive one and to help with that here are some of the things you can expect:
+Moving in to college is an exciting time, but it can also be stressful.
+At Duquesne, we want your move-in experience to be positive and successful to kick your college experience off to a great start!
+With that in mind, here are some of the things you can expect:

-- You will be assigned a move-in time between 8am and 5pm.
-Please locate your designated time on the scheudle found in the orientation mailing packet (going out on July 18th) or here on our website.
+1. You will be assigned a move-in time between 8am and 5pm.
+Please locate your designated time on the schedule found in the orientation mailing packet or on the Move-In Schedule on our website.
 Please try to arrive as close to your time as possible in order for things to run smoothly.

-- When you arrive on campus (either from Bluff St. or from Forbes onto Stevenson) you will be greeted by 2 orientation staff members wearing purple polos.
+2. When you arrive on campus (either from Bluff St. or from Forbes onto Stevenson) you will be greeted by two Orientation staff members wearing maroon polos.
 They will direct you to which lane to get into.

-- Once you get close to the residence hall in which you will be living, a staff member will give you a move-in number/parking pass.
-Please wait for a staff member in a purple polo to call your number.
-Once it is called our team (wearing teal t-shirts) will come over to your car with a bright orange cart.
-We will assist you in unpacking your car and taking your belongings up to your room. *please know your room number so we know where to go. *note: one licensed driver must stay with the car at all times.
+3. Once you get close to the Residence Hall in which you will be living, a staff member will give you a move-in number/parking pass.
+Please wait for a staff member in a maroon polo to call your number.
+Once it is called our team (wearing blue t-shirts) will come over to your car with a bright orange cart.
+We will assist you in unpacking your car and taking your belongings up to your room.
+Please make sure all your items are labeled with your residence hall name and room number. *please know your room number so we know where to go. *note: one licensed driver must stay with the car at all times

 Other things to keep in mind on move-in day: